openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   ...

 .. warning::
   There may be features that don't work properly with the current toy dataset.
-We recommend that you proceed with a proper training and validation dataset, this tutorial and dataset are for reference only.
+We recommend that you proceed with a proper training and validation dataset, the tutorial and dataset here are for reference only.

   We will update this tutorial with larger public datasets soon.